 Before the exam, there are likely to be many people waiting in a classroom.
 In such an environment, music learners should be able to concentrate on what they are doing, and filter the unnecessary auditory information.

 To sum up, not only does learning music help us improve our concentration, but it also does good to our reflexes and hearing.
 Besides, it is helpful for learning other knowledge.
+All music learners can benefit from the experience in multiple aspects.

 In my opinion, we can just let nature take its course.